-- 115 simulations.
+- 105 simulations.
 In particular, a full complexity atmospheric model is used to perform two aquaplanet simulations: a control simulation and an experiment where the sea surface temperatures are uniformly warmed.
 Extra-tropical cyclones are then tracked and cyclone centred composites are created.
-The omega equation is used to determine the forcing mechanisms for vertical motion at different locations relative to the cyclone centre and at different points in the cyclone life cycle for extra-tropical cyclones in both the control and warm experiment. - 120 The remainder of this paper is set out as follows.
+The omega equation is used to determine the forcing mechanisms for vertical motion at different locations relative to the cyclone centre and at different points in the cyclone life cycle for extra-tropical cyclones in both the control and warm experiment. - 110 The remainder of this paper is set out as follows.
 In section 2, the full-complexity numerical model, OpenIFS, which is used in this study is described along with the numerical experiments that are performed.
 In section 3, the cyclone tracking scheme and the omega equation diagnostic tool which are applied to the model output to assist with analysis are described.
-The results are presented in sections 4 to 7.
+The results are presented in sections 4 to 6.
 The large-scale zonal mean state and its response to warming are given briefly in section 4 and the results concerning changes to bulk cyclone statistics are discussed in section 5.
-The results concerning changes to cyclone - 125 structure as ascertained from the cyclone composites are presented in section 6 and the impact of warming on the asymmetry of vertical motion in extra-tropical cyclones is considered in section 7.
-The conclusions are presented and discussed in section
+The results concerning changes to cyclone - structure as ascertained from the cyclone composites are presented in section 6 and the conclusions are drawn in section 7.
+115